 Several comments about expanding how public health labs are represented, not only in ARLN but in AR in general.

-Several comments about Epi’s understanding the Lab side.
-This evolved into a conversation about how we might better collaborate between Labs and Epi’s in general.
+Several comments about Epidemiolgist’sunderstanding the Lab side.
+This evolved into a conversation about how we might better collaborate between Labs and Epimioglist’s in general.